techmuse8/techmuse8.github.io/docs/Guides/3DS Pokemon Randomizing.md

 .cia update dump to a folder on your computer
 ![title](../Images/copydump.PNG)

 ​3.
-Launch "PokeRandoZX.jar", select "Open ROM", then navigate to where you placed your game dump
+Launch `launcher.jar`, select "Open ROM", then navigate to where you placed your game dump

 ​4.
 Select Settings, then select "Load Game Update", then select where